Promotions Review Committee (PRC) Terms of Reference

 Voting members:

-• Academic Chair (PRC Chair) – ex-officio non-voting member, except as required, as in the event of a tie and only for programs outside of their own program.
+• PRC Chair – ex-officio non-voting member, except as required, as in the event of a tie.

 • One (1) student* from outside of the program areas being considered at each PRC meeting*

-*upon the request of any student whose case is under consideration, the student member may be excluded from deliberations
+• upon the request of any student whose case is under consideration, the student member may be excluded

 Non-voting members: